Water Activities

 Boating - Motorized

-Only a few lakes on the forest are large enough to allow motorized boating.
-The larger lakes on the forest that allow boats with motors include:
+Only a few lakes on the forest are large enough to allow motorized boating, including the following:

 - Fish Lake